-MTA Long Island Rail Road - During the third quarter of 2019, MTA Long Island Rail Road had approximately 7,570 employees.
-Approximately 6,567 of the railroad's employees were represented by 12 different unions in 19 bargaining units.
-MTA Long Island Rail Road, having reached agreement with all its unions for the period from December 16, 2016 through April 16, 2019, is now in position to begin a new round of collective bargaining.
-Meanwhile, under the Railway Labor Act, MTA Long Island Rail Road's represented population is covered by the amendable agreements.
+MTA Long Island Rail Road - MTA Long Island Rail Road has approximately 7,543 employees.
+Approximately 6,547 of the railroad's employees are represented by 12 different unions in 19 bargaining units.
+MTA Long Island Rail Road, having reached agreement with all its unions for the period from December 16, 2016 through April 16, 2019, is in position to begin a new round of collective bargaining, as all of its represented population is covered by agreements now considered amendable under the Railway Labor Act.